 |USB||USB 2.0 (480 Mbit/sec)|

 |Weight (inc. batteries)||269 g (0.59 lb / 9.49 oz)|

 |Dimensions||113 x 66 x 35 mm (4.45 x 2.6 x 1.38″)|

-The next flagship travel-zoom compact from Canon has a lot going for it, but in terms of features and performance, it isn’t quite up to par with one of its primary competitors and the camera that we’re currently gravitating toward most, the Panasonic DMC-TZ60.
+The next flagship travel-zoom compact from Canon has a lot going for it.
+Still, in terms of features and performance, it isn’t quite up to par with one of its primary competitors and the camera we’re currently gravitating toward, the Panasonic DMC-TZ60.

-It’s true that the Wi-Fi connection is reliable, and the Hybrid Auto and Creative Shot modes are undeniably cool, but we’d wager that a panorama mode and proper multi-shot HDR capture would be more useful.
+The reliable Wi-Fi connection and the Hybrid Auto and Creative Shot modes are undeniably cool.
+Still, we’d wager that a panorama mode and proper multi-shot HDR capture would be more helpful.
 This is in addition to RAW shooting, a faster burst mode, a touchscreen interface, and possibly even a viewfinder.

-The Canon PowerShot SX700 HS has excellent optics since it has a zoom range that can accommodate a wide variety of shooting situations and produces very little distortion.
+The Canon PowerShot SX700 HS has excellent optics since it has a zoom range that can accommodate a wide variety of shooting situations and produces minimal distortion.
 Nevertheless, its image clarity in well-lit environments is the true gem of its performance.
-Impressive detail, color reproduction, and dynamic range combine to generate photos that are almost as good as you’ll get from a camera with a 1/2.3-inch sensor thanks to the combination of these three factors.
+Impressive detail, color reproduction, and dynamic range combine to generate photos that are almost as good as you’ll get from a camera with a 1/2.3-inch sensor, thanks to the combination of these three factors.

 - v2.5fps picture capture.